IBM Cloud Docs

 • Adds an entry to /etc/fstab for automount on reboot.

-• Example A. Data structure for disks_configuration as dictionary value example:
+• Example A. The following example is the data structure for disks_configuration as the dictionary value:

 disks_configuration: